 In any case, resolution vs. frame rate is something that every gamer will have to weigh for him or herself.
-But at the very least, we can say that the AW2521H is a specialized device with a steep cost — and if you’re OK with that, it does what it sets out to do quite well.
+But at the very least, we can say that the AW2521H is a specialized device with a steep cost — and if you’re OK with that, it may be one of the best gaming monitors for your setup.
 Read on for our full Alienware 25 Gaming Monitor AW2521H review.

 Alienware 25 Gaming Monitor AW2521H review: Price and availability

 The Alienware 25 Gaming Monitor AW2521H is available directly from Dell, and costs $725.

 (You may see that Dell pegs its “estimated value” at $970, but the monitor has never retailed for that amount.
 Dell’s “estimated value” is based on what the company thinks a product is worth, not how much it costs.)